freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-32-pandigital-products.md

 ---

 ## Description

 <section id='description'>

-We shall say that an <var>n</var>-digit number is pandigital if it makes use of all the digits 1 to <var>n</var> exactly once; for example, the 5-digit number, 15234, is 1 through 5 pandigital.
+We shall say that an `n`-digit number is pandigital if it makes use of all the digits 1 to `n` exactly once; for example, the 5-digit number, 15234, is 1 through 5 pandigital.

 The product 7254 is unusual, as the identity, 39 × 186 = 7254, containing multiplicand, multiplier, and product is 1 through 9 pandigital.